-The PHA will add units to the contract on a case-by-case basis to ensure the availability of affordable housing as long as the addition of units does not exceed allowable project caps.
-The PHA will not add contract units to the HAP contract.
+The PHA will add units to the contract on a case by case basis to ensure the availability of affordable housing as long as the addition of units does not exceed allowable project caps.

 17-V.D.
-HAP CONTRACT YEAR, ANNIVERSARY AND EXPIRATION DATES [24 CFR 983.207(b) and 983.302(e)]
+HAP CONTRACT YEAR, ANNIVERSARY AND EXPIRATION DATES [24 CFR 983.207(b) and 983.302(c)]